You can enjoy The Line in person, via this website and through our free digital guide with the Bloomberg Connects app (click to download).

 Wheelchair users

-There is one section on the River Lea that isn’t accessible for wheelchair users, however we have highlighted an alternative route on our downloadable map.
+There is one section on the River Lea that isn’t accessible for wheelchair users, however we have highlighted an alternative route on our downloadable map HERE.

 Audio content

 We have produced audio tours with artists and experts that interpret our exhibition and engagement programme.
-These can be listened to on our digital guide on the Bloomberg Connects app.
+These are listened to on our digital guide on the Bloomberg Connects app.

 Subtitled video content